- Introduction

 - How Does a Private Mortgage Loan Work?

-- Are Private Lenders Better than Banks?
+- Are Private Lenders Better Than Banks?

-- Approval Criteria for Private Mortgage Lenders
+- Approval Criteria for the Best Private Mortgage Lender

 - Different Types of Private Mortgage Loans